nikpaw/MDS_MT_clean/README.md

 - Run estimations and robustness checks
 - Generate outputs (reports, figures, tables)

-### Optional: Full Rebuild from Raw Data
+### Optional: Full Rebuild from Raw Data (under construction)

-If you have access to raw data and wish to reproduce every step from scratch:
+If you wish to reproduce every step from scratch starting from raw data:

 ```r
 source("R/00_2_alternative_master_run_from_raw.R")